I think my friend has an eating disorder

 Perhaps you can talk to your own parents about your concerns, or your friend’s parents.
 Your school or college counsellor is there to help with problems such as eating disorders and would be a good person to speak to.

-My friend has an eating disorder.
-I’m not sure how to support or help him or her
+My friend has an eating disorder but I’m not sure how to support them

 Once your friend has been diagnosed with an eating disorder, health professionals will be responsible for helping your friend to overcome her illness.